Anna-Rose Shack MA

 Project start date: September 2020

-This NWO-funded project analyses the diverse ways in which 16th- and 17th-century female poets represented experiences of vulnerability in their lyric poetry.
-These poets engage with discourses of vulnerability as they articulate embodied emotional experience within a decidedly patriarchal culture.
-Languages of vulnerability emerge as dominant modes through which early modern female poets explore the nature of interpersonal relations, specifically the threat (inter)dependence could pose to individual autonomy and self-sufficiency.
-This project will identify and trace these languages to examine how six early modern female poets articulate vulnerability as a vital constituent of the self.
+This NWO-funded research project analyses the diverse ways in which sixteenth and seventeenth-century female poets represent and articulate vulnerability in lyric poetry.
+The project examines how poets such as Anne Lock, Isabella Whitney, Aemilia Lanyer, Hester Pulter and Margaret Cavendish engage with discourses of vulnerability within a decidedly patriarchal culture.
 Offering a counter-perspective to androcentric narratives on the development of selfhood in early modernity, this research innovatively harnesses vulnerability as a conceptual approach to investigate the formation of early modern female poetic selfhood.